curtisf/cyberpatriot-debian8-hardening/README.md

 ### Debian 8 Hardening Checklist
 <hr />
 These aren't in any particular order. <br />
+### DO PAM STUFF LAST!
+IT CAN IRREVERSIBLY SCREW YOUR IMAGE UP!

 * Read the README
 * Enable the firewall (ufw)